Using the school canteen or tuckshop

 - all deep-fried foods, including chips, wedges, chicken nuggets and dim sims

 - hot pastries like sausage rolls and pies

-- cakes, slices and sweet breads like donuts
+- cakes, slices, croissants and sweet breads like donuts

-- soft drinks, cordial, flavoured mineral water, sports waters, sports drinks, energy drinks, sweetened waters, flavoured milks, iced tea, breakfast drinks and fruit juice
+- soft drinks, cordial, flavoured or sweetened water, sports waters, sports drinks, energy drinks, flavoured milks, iced tea, breakfast drinks and fruit juice

 - coffee drinks – mocha, latte, cappuccino and so on – and coffee-flavoured milk drinks.